-Students have the option of voluntarily entering the Extended Study Program (ESP) program.
+Students have the option to request to voluntarily enter the Extended Study Program (ESP) program.
 Its purpose is to provide additional time to address personal and academic issues by creating a program of study that allows students to complete the first two years of the curriculum in three years.
-Students must petition the Dean to voluntarily become an ESP student no later than the end of the fifth week of a quarter.
+Students must petition the Dean of AZCOM to voluntarily become an ESP student no later than the completion of 50% of a quarter.
 Requests received after the fifth week are reviewed by the Dean and granted only for reasons of substantiated hardship or medical emergencies.
-Students who voluntarily enter ESP may be allowed to retake courses over the summer, at AZCOM or another approved institution, at the discretion of the Preclinical Promotions Committee.
+Students who voluntarily enter ESP may be permitted to retake courses over the summer, at AZCOM or another approved institution, at the discretion of the Preclinical Promotions Committee.

-Students who accumulate three failures in any single academic year, or two failures in a single quarter are placed immediately in the Extended Studies Program, or on academic leave of absence.
+Students who accumulate three failures in any single academic year, or two failures in a single quarter are placed immediately in the Extended Studies Program, or on academic suspension.
 The student is also placed on academic probation.
-He/She is required to retake failed courses during the regular academic year and are not eligible for summer retake courses at AZCOM or any other medical school.
+He/She is required to retake failed courses during the regular academic year and is not eligible for summer retake courses at AZCOM, or any other medical school.

-Students will be assessed tuition for any additional years.
+Students will be assessed tuition for any additional years of instruction while enrolled.